trush081/CodeChallenge/README.md

 ### Setup ###
 1. Clone repository onto local machine (I recommend using an IDE such as IntelliJ)
 2. This project is using Java 17, so make sure to have a recent JDK installed
-3. It can be helpful to have the latest version of [gradle](https://gradle.org/install/) installed (if not running from and IDE)
+3. It can be helpful to have the latest version of [gradle](https://gradle.org/install/) installed (if not running from an IDE)
 4. From project directory, run `./gradlew build` to download dependencies and run tests
 5. Lastly, run `./gradlew bootrun` to start up the application